shaloo/docs.arcana/docs/ca/ca-index.md

 ## Bridge no more!

-With Arcana’s Chain Abstraction (CA) SDK, give your Web3 app users a [[concept-casdk#unified-balance|unified balance]] across multiple chains.
-Let them spend freely on any chain — no manual bridging required.
+With Arcana’s Chain Abstraction (CA) SDK, give your Web3 app users a [[concept-casdk#unified-balance|unified balance]] across chains.
+Let them spend anywhere, anytime — no bridging required.

 {==

 **TL;DR**

+Get started fast!

-Head to the [[ca-quick-start|Quick start Guide]] and begin integrating Web3 app with the SDK.
-See integration examples for sample code.
+Check out the [[ca-quick-start|Quick start Guide]] to integrate your Web3 app with the SDK.
+Browse integration examples with sample code to jump right in.

 ==}